-The University of Birmingham has in place Clinical investigations indemnity coverage for this clinical investigation which provides cover to the University for harm which comes about through the University's, or its staff's, negligence in relation to the design or management of the clinical investigation and may alternatively, and at the University's discretion, provide cover for non-negligent harm to participants.
+The University of Birmingham has in place Trials indemnity coverage for this trial which provides cover to the University for harm which comes about through the University's, or its staff's, negligence in relation to the design or management of the trial and may alternatively, and at the University's discretion, provide cover for non-negligent harm to participants.

-With respect to the conduct of the clinical investigation at Site and other clinical care of the participant, responsibility for the care of the participants remains with the NHS organisation responsible for the Clinical Site and is therefore indemnified through the NHS Litigation Authority.
+With respect to the conduct of the trial at Site and other clinical care of the participant, responsibility for the care of the participants remains with the NHS organisation responsible for the Clinical Site and is therefore indemnified through the NHS Litigation Authority.